infinum/frontend-handbook/Susy/Guide.md

 );
 ```

-If for example you need to generate columns with no gutters, by using the with-layout mixin you can generate a nested context with the new configuration as such:
+If, for example, you need to generate columns with no gutters, by using the with-layout mixin you can generate a nested context with the new configuration as such:

 ```scss
 @include with-layout($layout-no-gutter) {